zł23.29 tax excl.

 Compact and efficient module designed for precise control of bipolar stepper motors, offering microstepping down to 1/32 step and maximum current up to 2 A in peak mode.
 Thanks to advanced features such as QuietStep (APFD) algorithm, built-in protections and pin compatibility with A4988, it is perfect for hobby, educational and industrial projects.
 Blue Edition version with four-layer board and 2 oz copper provides better heat dissipation, increasing reliability of operation even at higher loads.
 Pololu 5341

-Module with a stepper motor driver based on the DRV8434 system.
-It allows you to power a bipolar motor with a current of up to 1.2 A per phase and a voltage from 4.5 V to 48 V. Pololu 3762
+Module with a stepper motor driver based on the DRV8434A system.
+It allows the bipolar motor to be supplied with current up to 1.2 A per phase and with a voltage from 4.5 V to 45 V. Communication via the SPI interface.
+Pololu 3767

 No product available!